jakitliang/lumen/README.md

 ## Intro

-**Lumen** is a modernized and refined version of **Lua**, based on and fully compatible with Lua 5.1.
+**Lumen** is a modernized reinvention of **Lua**, based on and fully compatible with Lua 5.1.

-Designed for developers who love Lua, Lumen offers a modern, maintainable, and system-adaptive reimplementation for today's environments.
+Designed for developers who love Lua, Lumen offers a state-of-the-art reimplementation for today's OS environments.

 ## Features

-- **Full Compatibility**: Fully compatible with Lua 5.1 scripts and C libraries.
+- **Full Compatibility**: Fully compatible with Lua 5.1 and C / C++ libraries
-- **Performance Optimizations**: Includes multiple low-level optimizations to improve runtime efficiency, suitable for high-performance applications.
+- **Performance Optimizations**: Some low-level optimizations done for the efficiency of the runtime
-- **Ease of Use**: Retains the simplicity, readability, and easy integration of the original Lua 5.1.
+- **Easy to use**: Keeps the simplicity and readability
-- **Extensibility**: Offers a richer API surface, making it easier for developers to extend and customize Lua.
+- **Extensibility**: Offers richer APIs, making it easier for developers to extend and customize
-- **Lightweight**: A compact and efficient core that stays true to Lua’s lightweight philosophy.
+- **Lightweight**: Keeps the implementation of core tiny and efficient
-- **Modernization**: Modernized internal architecture to better suit today's systems and development needs.
+- **Modernization**: A new designed architecture that suit for today's OSs and compilers.

 ## Architecture